 Respite care provides the opportunity for caregivers to take time away from the pressures of parenting in order to recharge their batteries, allowing them to return to their child or family feeling refreshed and ready to continue the journey with a renewed sense of purpose.

-Having access to respite services is an essential component of supporting placement stability for our youth.
+Having access to respite services is an essential component of supporting placement stability for our foster youth.

-- Resource parents are eligible for 100 hours of respite each quarter
+- Resource parents are eligible for 34 hours of respite each month

 - Emergency Respite must be requested with as much notice as possible, preferably 24 hours at minimum

 - Respite care can enable the family

 - Reduce stress by being able to run errands in a much more expedient fashion

 - Reduce stress by allowing some “me” time or “down” time to re-energize

 - Maintain their physical health by allowing regular visits with their own physician